 7. How does judging work?

 The entry forms are e-mailed to the judging panel, made up of three industry experts.
 The judges are given several weeks to independently review the websites on their own time, giving a score to each entries.
-We will total up the scores from each judge at the end of September and release the finalist list prior to the awards ceremony.
+We will total up the scores from each judge at the end of September and release the list of finalists prior to the awards ceremony.

 8. What if the links change or content is moved on our website?You need to make sure that the URLs you provide are static links that will not change from the time that you submit the entry to the time that the item is judged.
 Judges will view your website independently, and as judging takes place over a long period of time, you must ensure that your URL remains accurate during the entire judging period.
 Judging will take place anytime between August, and September 2013.